mriffler/UserManual/docs/source/pages/ProductGuide.rst

 **NetCDF**

-In NetCDF format all raster bands are stored in a single NetCDF (.nc) file (see :ref:`Files <files>`)
+For the NetCDF format, all raster bands are stored in a single NetCDF (.nc) file (see :ref:`Files <files>`)

 {TemporalIdentifierSpatialIdentifier}_{PeriodStart}_{OrderName}.{FileExtension}

 In short, and with the correct length indicated by placeholders (if not variable; variability indicated by ...):

 {TSS}_{SSSSSSSS}_{AA...AA}.{ext}